Plug-In Solar Legislation Roundup: What's Moving in 2026 | PlugInSolarUS

 Plug-In Solar Legislation Roundup: What's Moving in 2026

 The landscape of plug-in solar energy in the United States is rapidly evolving.
-As of April 2026, three states have enacted plug-in solar legislation (Utah, Maine, and Virginia), two more are on governors' desks (Maryland and Colorado), and more than a dozen states have active bills advancing through their legislatures.
+As of May 2026, five states have enacted plug-in solar legislation (Utah, Maine, Virginia, Colorado, and Maryland), three more are on governors' desks (Connecticut, New Hampshire, and Vermont), and more than a dozen states have active bills advancing through their legislatures.
 This roundup covers every major development — what's enacted, what's on the governor's desk, what's moving, and what stalled.

 Important Notice: Federal ITC Expired